Rajpratik71/Mininet-wiki/Introduction-to-Mininet.md

 in `mininet.controller.NOX()`, which invokes NOX classic with a set of modules passed in as options.

-Here's a simple example of using a custom POX `Controller` subclass:
+Here's a simple example of creating and using a custom POX `Controller` subclass:

 ```python
 #!/usr/bin/python